TeamSuman/WeTICA/README.md

 Note 1b.
 If CHARMM-GUI is used to prepare system and topology, files in GROMACS format can be generated from there itself.

 Note 2.
-Currently WeTICA framework support two featurization schemes: 1) CA-CA atom pairwise distances ('allCA'), 2) User selected atom pairwise distances ('sel_pair').
+Currently WeTICA framework supports two featurization schemes: 1) CA-CA atom pairwise distances ('allCA'), 2) User selected atom pairwise distances ('sel_pair').
 To maintain consistency in calculations, both the eigenvector generation and the simulation should be performed using the same feature.

 Note 3.
 0 based selected atom ids are required for the 'sel_pair' featurization scheme.
 This file is not required for the 'allCA' feature.